Bogey Golfer Banner

 #5 is a 373 yard straightaway par 4.
 For some strange reason, I tend to chunk my approaches on this -- maybe because the fairway's too wet?
 Anyway, nothing fancy -- hit it straight off the tee, and you're in good shape.

 #6 is a confusing par 5 up the hill alongside #11.
-It's confusing because the teebox doesn't give you a very good luck at what you're dealing with.
+It's confusing because the teebox doesn't give you a very good look at what you're dealing with.
 The fairway goes left around a big bunker, and then back right.
 There's plenty of room to hit it left of the bunker, but because of the whole curving back to the right thing, you tend to want to crowd that bunker.
 Bad idea.
 Stay in the middle of the fairway off the tee, and the rest of this hole is easy.
 Get out of place, and then you're always going to be figuring yardage and angles of interception, and hitting more crappy shots.

 #7 is a longish par 3, playing 200 yards depending upon the pin placement and wind.
 There's a forced carry over the junk, so commit to the shot!